aerni/statamic-livewire-forms/README.md

 ### Customization Example

+In the following example we want to dynamically generate the options of a select field from a Statamic collection.
+We also want to change the view of the field because the design needs to be different to a regular select field.
+There are two ways to achieve our task.
+We can either create a `custom field model` or use the `hydratedFields` callback.
+Choose whichever route feels better to you.

+#### Using a custom field model

-In the following example we are extending the default `Select` field model to override the `optionsProperty` method to dynamically generate the options from a collection.
-We are also assigning a different view that is unique to this select field.
-Note, how we are using the `Component::getView()` method, which allows us to return the specified view from the folder of the current theme.
+We start by creating a new `SelectProduct` field model class that extends the default `Select` model class.
+We then override the `optionsProperty` method to return our options from a collection.
+We also override the `viewProperty` method to assign the unique view for this field.
+Note, how we are using the `Component::getView()` method, which takes the current theme into consideration.

 ```php
 namespace App\Fields;